 - Investing over $2.2 billion alone on the 11,000 Volt electricity network

-Managing Public Consultation across Hundreds Projects and across Multiple Teams
+Managing Public Consultation across Hundreds of Projects and across Multiple Teams

 Ausgrid has been using Darzin to manage the stakeholder interactions for over 150 capital works projects across NSW.
 The engagement activities range from distribution of construction notifications & project newsletters, meetings, doorknocks, emails, phone calls, 1800 hotline to community information displays, etc.

 Darzin stakeholder engagement software provides tools for consistent data management and reporting across all projects within a region or across the organisation.
 The same classification tree which comprises of theme and sub-themes is used for the categorisation of stakeholder feedback across all projects.
 This enables the teams to consistently track & report on stakeholder issues across the operations.

 Darzin also makes information sharing across the teams easy which enables learning across the teams.
 When a stakeholder profile is updated, all team members benefit instantly from the new information.